How to Set Up Data Consolidation: Plan, Skills, Software, Sourcing Models and Costs

 - Data security requirements, etc.

-Tip: Not to overcomplicate the architecture, set up close cooperation of business users with a business analyst and a solution architect for the accurate definition of the solution’s requirements.
+ScienceSoft's best practice: Not to overcomplicate the architecture, we set up close cooperation of ScienceSoft's business analyst and solution architect with business users for the accurate definition of the solution’s requirements.

 Step 4.
 Project planning